multi-objective/moocore/README.md

  * `python/`: A Python package that uses the C library.

 Each component is documented in the `README.md` file found under each folder.

+In addition to the tests within each component, there is a separate [comprehensive **testsuite**](https://github.com/multi-objective/testsuite) that is run before each release.

 [c-build-badge]: https://github.com/multi-objective/moocore/actions/workflows/C.yml/badge.svg?event=push
 [c-build-link]: https://github.com/multi-objective/moocore/actions/workflows/C.yml